Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * Specifying several hosts within the repository hosts group

 > :warning: as mention in the [Alfresco official documentation](https://docs.alfresco.com/content-services/latest/admin/cluster/#scenarioredundancycluster), "All the servers in a cluster should have static IP addresses assigned to them".
-> Not meetign this pre-requisite won't prevent the playbook from working but the cluster might will most likely stop working in case one of the server in the architecture changes IP address.
+> Not meeting this pre-requisite won't prevent the playbook from working but the cluster might will most likely stop working in case one of the server in the architecture changes IP address.

 For example: